|

 Replacement Procedures for Same Amount/Payee

-When a client reports that a warrant was not received, lost, stolen, or destroyed before endorsing it, the SSBS must follow the steps outlined in the Agency Policy section in the Warrants Procedures topic to determine when the affidavit may be signed.
-When the time frame passes for the client to sign the affidavit, the SSBS must take the following steps to replace the warrant when the amount and payee remain the same:
+When a client/provider reports that a warrant was not received, lost, stolen, or destroyed before endorsing it, the SSBS must follow the steps outlined in the Agency Policy section of the Warrants Procedures topic to determine when the affidavit may be signed.
+When the time frame passes for the client/provider to sign the affidavit, the SSBS must take the following steps to replace the warrant when the amount and payee remain the same:

 | Who | Action | ||||||